 Rs 50 crores were set aside from the National Clean Energy Fund for the preparatory year 2011-12.
 The amount was released for 21 states for 71 landscapes involving 708 villages.
 The activities in the preparatory phase included micro-planning, entry point activities, nursery development, landscape identification awareness and outreach.

-Activities under Green India Mission will be implemented under the convergence with Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA), Compensatory Afforestation Fund Management and Planning Authority (CAMPA) and National Afforestation Program (NAP).
+Activities under Green India Mission are implemented under the convergence with Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA), Compensatory Afforestation Fund Management and Planning Authority (CAMPA) and National Afforestation Program (NAP).

 The sharing pattern for plan outlay for centre and state would be 90:10 for the North Eastern States and 75:25 for the rest of the states respectively.